 Unlike the DEIS Project, which contemplated the use of on-site wells to supply water, the Preferred Alternative's water would be supplied through connection to North Castle Water District #8.
 As a component of the Preferred Alternative, the municipal water system would be extended from its northern terminus at New King Street into the Project Site, adequately sized to supply the Project Site as well as further extension to the Town.
-On the Project Site, the Applicant would construct a 157,000gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code.
+On the Project Site, the Applicant would construct up to a 300,000-gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code for the Preferred Alternative's supply requirements.
 The tank would be placed behind the proposed parking structure near the converted multifamily building on the Site.
 In addition, the Applicant would construct a water booster pump station adjacent to the water storage tank in order to provide adequate pressure and flow to the Project.
+The Applicant is in discussions with the Westchester Joint Waterworks, the Westchester County Department of Health, and the Town of North Castle to determine the final sizing of the water tank and associated infrastructure that may be required.
+The final sizing of the infrastructure would be approved as part of a future site plan review.
 As such, the Project Site would be served with municipal water that has the capacity to meet the anticipated demand of the Preferred Alternative.
-If municipal water was unavailable, the Applicant would utilize the existing on-site groundwater supply as part of creating a community water system to meet the domestic demand of the Site.
 The existing on-site pond and one or more of the existing on-Site wells may still be utilized for irrigation purposes, to the extent feasible and permitted by the County.

-- Comment 9-2: Average daily flows for office space were changed between the project calculations provided herein and the previous calculations within the Engineering Report used when the sewer system was originally approved and constructed.
+Comment 9-2: Average daily flows for office space were changed between the project calculations provided herein and the previous calculations within the Engineering Report used when the sewer system was originally approved and constructed.
 Previous values used a flow per square feet for office space while the new calculations use a flow per employee, resulting in significantly lower flow values.
 This is an acceptable method of determining average daily flows by the Health Department when the employee population can be pre-determined.
 The applicant also used a multiplier of 3.39 when converting average daily flow to peak hourly flows.
 The standard acceptable by the Health Department is 4.0.
 Peak flow values should be corrected.
+(Cermele\Kellard\KS\027)

-(Cermele_Kellard_KS_027) - Response 9-2: Comment noted.
+- Response 9-2: Comment noted.
 The Preferred Alternative does not contain office uses.
 Daily water demand calculations for the Preferred Alternative in Chapter 2, "Environmental Analyses." - Comment 9-3: The applicant has examined the existing sanitary sewer infrastructure servicing the project site and parcels to be rezoned.
 Wastewater demand was estimated and utilized in determination of the necessary improvements to the existing sanitary sewer infrastructure.
 The study reveals that no modifications are required to the Town or County collection system or force mains to service the project.
 Pump Station #2 at King Street and #3 at New King Street will require upgrades to meet present Health Department regulations.
 Work would include modifications to the wet wells and new pumps at each pumping station.
-(Cermele_Kellard_KS_027) - Response 9-3: Comment noted.

-Comment 9-4: Comments were received regarding the mitigation proposed for the Project's sanitary sewer impacts, including through reductions in Inflow & Infiltration (I&I) and other means.
+(Cermele\Kellard\KS\027) - Response 9-3: Comment noted.
+It is the Applicant's understanding at this time that wet well modifications will be necessary at Pump Stations #2 and #3, but that new pumps are not needed. - Comment 9-4: Comments were received regarding the mitigation proposed for the Project's sanitary sewer impacts, including through reductions in Inflow & Infiltration (I&I) and other means.